nayanajith99/AI-Habitat-Mapping-/README.md

 * train.py - can be used to train a new model (literally train any YOLOv8 model with right config file)

 you can find a working example of the work [here](https://huggingface.co/spaces/mohotta/HabitatMapping)

+you can run the pretained model with gradio app by cloning the hugging face repo and installing requirements using the requirements.txt file.